atharvag23/atharvag23/README.md

 ## Hi there 👋

+I'm Atharva Gharote, a computer science engineering graduate with Bachelor's degree.
+I love coding and have experience in building projects backend system using frameworks and Java language.

 <!--
 **atharvag23/atharvag23** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.